 (2019) ‘Social Types and Sociological Analysis’, History of the Human Sciences 32(3): 3-23.

 (2018) ‘Shame and Plagiarism’, in J. Walsh and B. Shiels (eds.)
 Shame and Modern Writing.
 London: Routledge, pp.207-220.

 (2015) ‘Travels without a Donkey: the adventures of Bruno Latour’, History of the Human Sciences 28(1): 118-38.

 (2020) ‘The break up of the UK is coming, but will it be violent or peaceful?’, politics.co.uk, October.

 (2019) ‘November 9th is remembrance Saturday’, LSE Blogs, November.

 (2019) ‘Two Cheers for Hypocrisy’, LSE Blogs, September

 Current Research Projects:

-Postgraduate teaching: Sociology of Modernity, The Idea of Europe, Politics and Social Theory
+Postgraduate teaching: Sociology: State of the Art, Politics and Social Theory